You ever have interactions with dog owners that go like this?

 Panic mutates into paralysis.
 They say, “As long as I memorize this perfectly, I will be set for the bar exam.”
 They end up holding a bag of theoretical knowledge they don’t know how to use, neglect the performance test in the process, and end up with a score that’s not terrible but not great either.
 After all, they still memorized everything enough to stumble through.

 This may seem to be a safe approach, but it’s actually reckless.
-It isn’t going to work for most people.
-It’s not the point.
-But this is a common thought process, especially for those starting out.
+This is a common thought process, especially for those starting out.

 Maybe that’s why people are excited about the possibility of open-book bar exams in some states.
 I eagerly await their realization that it’s not just about having access to knowledge—but whether they can use it properly.
 Removing the memorization requirement doesn’t really change the exam.
-In fact, it will probably hurt unless you know how to look things up quickly.
+In fact, it will probably hurt if you’re wasting time looking things up.